BartAbbeloos/STM32_-_Install_ST-Link_GDB_Server_-_ST-Link_Server_on_Raspberry_Pi_-Remote_Debugging-/README.md

 In case something goes electrically wrong, you are at risk of damaging the internal USB port of your PC/laptop.<br>
 I think it would be nice/handy if you could connect the STM32 development board in some way to your local network and use STM32CubeIDE, that is installed on your development PC, to connect remotly over the LAN, to that STM32 development board to upload and debug your projects.
 That all without connecting any extra hardware directly to your PC over USB.

 Sure, there are probably many easy ways to accomplish this, like installing STM32CubeCLT to a dedicated old x64 PC you might have laying around, gathering dust in the corner.
 But I recently bought a RaspBerry Pi 5 (RP5) 8GB and was wondering if I could use this instead.
 Not much memory is used during operation.
-I've even managed to get it also working on the RaspBerry Pi Zero 2W with only 512MB SDRAM.
-But some extra steps are required to get the installation process working (which are described furhter on in this document).
+Later on, I've even managed to get it also working on the RaspBerry Pi Zero 2W with only 512MB SDRAM.
+But some extra steps are required to get the installation process working (which is also described furhter on in this document).<br>
 A RP is relative cheap (especially the RaspBerry Pi Zero 2W), small and consumes almost no power compared to a dedicated PC.
 It also has 5v and 3.3v output pins you can directly use to power your development board etc and it also has some extra onboard GPIO pins you can play around with if you ever feel the need for it (more like an optional bonus for free that comes along with it).
 If something goes wrong in your project, like a short circuit that releases the 'magic smoke', only your RP is at risk and this is relative cheap to replace compared to a PC.
 So, let's give it a shot...